hackoregon/linux-laptop-setup/vagrant-box-creation/README.md

 7. Under 'USB', uncheck 'Enable USB Controller'.
 8. Now go to the 'Storage' settings.
     * Click on the empty CD drive and point it to the Ubuntu server ISO file you downloaded.
     * Click on the SATA controller.
-Make sure "Use Host I/O Cache" is cleared.
+Make sure "Use Host I/O Cache" is ***cleared***.
 I had mysterious installation failures with this option set!
 9. Close the Settings wizard.
 10. Start the machine.
 When it comes up you'll be in a text-based installer.
 In most cases, you'll be able to accept the defaults.
 11. Accept all the defaults till you get to the host name screen.
 Call the machine 'hackoregon-base'.